perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ### Include the hexadecimal string in the SSDT file

-This is the code of a fairly common SSDT used with AMD graphics cards (SAMPLE-NAVI.dsl into SSDT/Samples folder).
+This is the code of a fairly common SSDT used with AMD graphics cards (SAMPLE-NAVI.dsl into SSDT folder).
 You can use it as reference.

 ```c++
 DefinitionBlock("", "SSDT", 2, "DRTNIA", "AMDGPU", 0x00001000)